samJBonnell/AdventofCode/README.md

 2022:
 This year, the goal is to progress past day ten and hopefully start the new year with an AOC total of 20 stars for this years challenge!
 We shall see!

+2023:
+A slow year to begin with finals, capstone projects, etc. but I am looking forward to solving this years puzzles in C++!